amyemmaniu/github-quickstart-guide/docs/github-starter-guide.md

 slug: /
 ---

-GitHub is a useful tool for collaborating on code and documentation.
+GitHub is a useful tool for collaborating on code and software documentation.
 It streamlines version control and keeps files accessible for your whole team.

-Using [GitHub Desktop](https://desktop.github.com/download/) is the most beginner-friendly way to contribute to a project on GitHub.
+Using [GitHub Desktop](https://desktop.github.com/download/) is the most beginner-friendly way to contribute to a project on GitHub, as it provides a graphical user interface that allows you to easily push changes to the web.

 Once you download and set up the application, you'll be able to view the repositories you're working with and track changes to your files.
 A repository is a space on GitHub where your project files and change history are stored.

 This guide will teach you how to contribute to an open-source project on GitHub using GitHub Desktop.